skip to content

 Selection Process

-Applications considered as they are received, but early offers are only made to the very strongest applicants, with the remainder of the offers drawn from a gathered field from March onwards.
-Applicants will be notified if they are in this category.
+Applications considered as they are received.
+Early offers are made to the strongest applicants, with the remainder of the offers drawn from a gathered field considered from March onwards.
+You will be notified if you are in this category.
 Unsuccessful applicants will be notified as early as possible.

 Admission is subject to an interview with a senior member of academic staff.
 This interview will normally take place online, but may also be conducted by phone or in person.
 Interviews are typically organised around November/December and March.